pleonex/PleOps.Cake/docs/index.md

 [template repository](https://github.com/pleonex/template-csharp) to see the pipeline in action!

+- DevOps best practices for a software project
+- Common build and release tasks for .NET projects

 <!-- prettier-ignore -->
 | Release | Package                                                           |
 | ------- | ----------------------------------------------------------------- |